TheLandfill/cpp_cli/README.md

 To specialize the template, you must include the header file `args_parser_templates.h`.

 ## Goals
+1. Refactor the code so that help file generation is more flexible and its own class so it doesn't clutter up parser.h.

 1. Add ability to create a vector of arguments provided to a flag.

 2. Make Windows specific compilation.